foambubble/foam/readme.md

 - Navigate between linked documents with a single click
 - Generate tables of content and update them automatically
 - Easily create and manage lists and check lists
-- Keep track of the context and evolution of your thoughts by bringing.
+- Keep track of the context and evolution of your thoughts by bring.
 - Easily push code to a git repository

 To back up, collaborate on and share your content between devices, Foam pairs well with [GitHub](http://github.com/).